Hakone Day Trip Onsen: Best Spots for Private Baths and Tattoos (2026)

 Tenzan Tohji-kyo is the best choice if you want a rustic, traditional public onsen atmosphere surrounded by nature.
 It feels less like a tourist attraction and more like a proper Japanese hot spring retreat.

 However, Tenzan is not the easiest option for every traveler.
-It does not have private baths, public baths are separated by gender, and tattoo rules are conditional rather than fully open.
+It does not have private baths, public baths are separated by gender, payment is mostly cash, and the tattoo policy is conditional rather than open.

-• Tattoo rules: Tenzan does not automatically refuse every visitor with tattoos, but tattooed visitors must follow strict manners.
-Two or more people with tattoos cannot use the facility together, even if they enter separately or are different genders.
+• Tattoo rules: Tenzan does not automatically refuse every visitor with tattoos, but the policy is strict.
+Tattooed visitors must visit alone and wear a cover-up jacket inside the facility outside the bath.
+Two or more tattooed visitors cannot use the facility together, even if they enter separately, are different genders, or bathe in separate areas.

-• Group rules: Large groups are not accepted.
-The general guideline is up to six adults, and groups of seven or more are not allowed.
+• Group rules: Groups of seven or more adults are not accepted.
+The general limit is up to six adults.

-• Swimsuits: Swimsuits are not allowed.
-You bathe naked, as in a standard Japanese onsen.
+• Swimsuits: Not allowed.
+You bathe naked, following standard Japanese onsen etiquette.

 • Access: Take the Hakone Tozan Bus from Hakone-Yumoto Station and get off near Oku-Yumoto Iriguchi.
-The ride usually takes about 10 minutes.
+The bus ride takes about 10 minutes, followed by a short walk.
+A ryokan shuttle bus may also be available, but schedules and cash fares should be checked locally.

-Decide Between a DIY Onsen Day Trip and a Guided Hakone Tour
+DIY Onsen Day Trip vs Guided Hakone Tour: Which Should You Choose?

 A Hakone day trip can go in two very different directions.
 You can build a slow day around one onsen facility, or you can focus on sightseeing highlights such as Mt.
 Fuji views, Lake Ashi, Owakudani and the Hakone Ropeway.